dotnet/designs/proposed/swift-interop.md

 #### Projection Tooling Components

-The projection tooling will be based on the [Binding Tools for Swift](https://github.com/xamarin/binding-tools-for-swift) (BTfS).
-The BTfS contains a set of tools that can consume a compiled Apple Swift library and generate wrappers (bindings) that allow it to be surfaced as a .NET library.
-This tool will be implemented as a self-hosted .NET CLI tool, automating the generation of wrappers by parsing the Swift library interface.
-It generates C# bindings that can be utilized as a .NET library.
+The projection tooling will be based on the [Binding Tools for Swift](https://github.com/xamarin/binding-tools-for-swift).
+The tooling will contain components that can consume a compiled Apple Swift library interface (`.swiftinterface`) and generate C# bindings that allow it to be surfaced as a .NET library.
+The tool will not generate any Swift wrappers and it's users responsibility to provide Swift wrappers for cases where direct binding is not possible.
 The projection tooling will utilize the runtime core interop source-gen infrastructure to implement marshalling codegen.
-Sharing the code will allow the Swift interop story to gain/share improvements and features with the rest of the interop source generators.

-The projection tooling should be split into these components.
+The projection tooling is split into these components.

 ##### Importing Swift into .NET

 Importing Swift into .NET is done through the following steps:

-1. The tool analyzes a `.swiftmodule` file (similar to a C header file) and maps entry points to mangled names.
+1. The tool analyzes a `.swiftinterface` file (similar to a C header file) and maps entry points to mangled names.
-2. Then, the tool aggregates the public API; it take in a `.swiftmodule` file generated by the Swift compiler.
+2. Then, the tool aggregates the public API; it take in a `.swiftinterface` file generated by the Swift compiler.
 3. Finally, the tool generates C# bindings source code based on the aggregated public API and compiles them.

-The projection tooling currently generates Swift wrappers when direct P/Invoke from C# into Swift is not feasible.
-One of the objectives of this effort is to reduce the need for Swift wrappers.
-In cases where it is impossible to avoid using Swift wrappers, the responsibility will be on users to generate them.
+The projection tooling should provide projections of Swift primitive types and expose runtime functions for metadata handling.

 ##### Exporting .NET to Swift